Digital television transition in the United States: Coupon program

-These coupons could be redeemed toward the purchase of a digital-to-analog converter at brick and mortar, on-line, and telephone retailers that had completed the NTIA certification process.
-Retail prices for the boxes range from $40 to $70 (plus tax and/or shipping); after applying the coupons, the price to the consumer would be between $5 and $40 per box.
-Because it was actually used as a payment, despite the name "coupon", consumers paid state and local sales tax on the coupon amount, which in effect reduced its value by about $3 (based on 7½% tax).
+These coupons could be redeemed toward the purchase of a digital-to-analog converter at brick and mortar, online, and telephone retailers that had completed the NTIA certification process.
+Retail prices for the boxes range from $40 to $70 (plus tax and shipping); after applying the coupons, the price to the consumer would be between $5 and $40 per box.
+Because it was actually used as a payment, despite the name "coupon", consumers paid state and local sales tax on the coupon amount, which in effect reduced its value by about $3 (based on 7.5% tax).

-There has been possible evidence that the presence of the government coupon program has inflated the prices of converter boxes by between $21 and $34 above what they would be otherwise.
-These converter boxes require royalties to be paid to license the MPEG-2 and ATSC patents, which may contribute (for example, the royalties for ATSC were $5 per receiver).
+There has been possible evidence that the presence of the government coupon program had inflated the prices of converter boxes by between $21 and $34 above what they would be otherwise.
+These converter boxes require royalties to be paid to license the MPEG-2 and ATSC patents, which may contribute to their costs (for example, the royalties for ATSC were $5 per receiver).

 Extension of transition to June 12

 DTV Delay Act

-On January 21, 2009, Senator Jay Rockefeller introduced a bill in the Senate titled the DTV Delay Act because millions of Americans would not be ready for the cutoff on February 17 due to a shortage of converter box coupons, and planning that the transition date be moved to June 12.
+On January 21, 2009, Senator Jay Rockefeller introduced a bill in the Senate titled the DTV Delay Act because millions of Americans would not be ready for the cutoff on February 17 due to a shortage of converter box coupons, and proposed that the transition date be moved to June 12.
 Rockefeller, chairman of the Committee on Commerce, Science and Transportation, and Sen. Kay Bailey Hutchison, worked together on the bill.
 Hutchison supported the idea because Rockefeller did not intend to ask for another postponement.
 On January 22, The Nielsen Company said 6.5 million Americans had not prepared for the switch.
 Opponents pointed out that TV stations would face extra operating expenses, and those who paid to use the spectrum to be made available would have to wait.

 Under later amendments, stations could choose to end analog broadcasts before June 12 even if the bill passed, and any frequencies freed up by such action could be used by fire and police departments and other emergency services.
 Those whose converter box coupons had expired would be allowed to apply for new coupons.
 The House postponed a similar bill (by House Energy and Commerce Committee Chairman Henry Waxman), until the Senate's version was complete.

-The Senate unanimously voted on January 26, 2009 to delay the digital TV transition to June 12, 2009.
+The Senate unanimously voted on January 26, 2009, to delay the digital TV transition to June 12, 2009.
 However, the House of Representatives voted on and defeated a similar measure on January 28.
 Rep. Joe Barton led the movement in the House to defeat the measure, saying that "the DTV transition is neither stuck nor broke", and that any problems with the DTV transition can be fixed.
 Barton also said, "I guarantee you, no matter when you set the date— February 17, June 12, July the Fourth, Valentine's Day— there are going to be some people that aren't ready."

 On January 29, the DTV Delay Act passed in the Senate.
 On February 4, the House also approved this measure.